salvatop/AboutTheWeather/README.md

 5. Network:<br>
 **Endpoint** : url used to call the open weather API, which contains the configuable parameter and the APIKey.</br>
-**NetworkManager** : helper function that use generics to make http call
+**NetworkManager** : network layer with generic functions to make http calls and map data to data models

 ## Usage
 Get the API key from [<img width="100" height="40" src="open_weather_logo.png">](https://openweathermap.org/api) and configure it in the [endpoint](https://github.com/salvatop/AboutTheWeather/blob/main/AboutTheWeather/Network/Endpoint.swift) file